robincamille/ezproxy-analysis/readme.md

 My blog post about this script: http://robincamille.com/2014-04-22-analyzing-ezproxy-logs-python/

 This script is also mentioned (briefly) in [*Coding for Librarians: Learning by Example*](https://www.alastore.ala.org/content/coding-librarians-learning-example) by Andromeda Yelton (2015).

+## See also

+A more ambitious EZproxy parsing project with a nice interface: https://github.com/ezpaarse-project/ezpaarse